-Fibers are sometimes referred to as structural fibers and are intended to carry load and, therefore, are used to replace traditional reinforcement in certain non-structural applications as well as minimize and/or eliminate both early and late age cracking.
+Fibers are sometimes referred to as structural fibers and are intended to carry load and therefore, are used to replace traditional reinforcement in certain non-structural applications as well as minimize and/or eliminate both early and late age cracking.

+Fibers are generally classified according to their length, although sometimes the diameter and/or aspect ratio are considered.
 For reinforce concrete different types of steel fibers can be used.

 Normal concrete is brittle and frangible, while fiber reinforced concrete has priority over the normal concrete because of its higher strength and its capacity to prevent frangibility.
 The advantages of steel fibers reinforced concrete in comparison with normal concrete can be summarized as:

 1) To sustain the operational loads from loaded racking system, goods stored directly on the floor, fork-lift truck wheel loads and mezzanine floors, and transfers them to the supporting soil without any structural failures or unaccepted settlements.

 SFRC is generally used to inhibit cracking, improve resistance to impact, to resist dynamic loading and material disintegration.
 SFRC can be used without any other additional reinforcement in almost all application where flexural stresses are not overwhelming like beams for instance.